poezio/slixmpp/docs/xmpp_tdg.rst

-While the final code example can look daunting with all of the changes made, it requires very few modifications to work with the latest version of SleekXMPP.
+While the final code example can look daunting with all of the changes made, it requires very few modifications to work with the latest version of Slixmpp.
 Most differences are the result of CheshiR's backend functions expecting JIDs to be strings so that they can be stripped to bare JIDs.
 To resolve these, use the ``jid`` attribute of the JID objects.
 Also, references to ``"message"`` and ``"jid"`` attributes need to